perlaruizaviles/farandula/demos/client/README2.md

 ![Screenshot](Diagram_calls.jpg)

 The requests start in the component calling the action through the dispatcher.
-The action sends the request to the endpoint and receive a JSON as response.
-This JSON contains the data from either airports or flights depending on what endpoint we used.
+The action sends the request to the endpoint and receive a JSON.
+This JSON contains the back-end's response.
 Finally the action sends this JSON to the reducer where it is integrated to the current state and this updates the components that uses this data.

 ## JSON from response